rmaarle/me41035/content/pages/index.rst

 Communication
 =============

-We will make use of the `Microsoft Teams`_ platform for all course communication.
+In the event of an online offering, we will make use of the `Microsoft Teams`_ platform for all course communication.
 We will use a "Team" named "Sports Engineering 2021" for announcements, lectures, office hours, the social, and channels will also be available for your group to use for group work.
 Hopefully, all communication about the class will stay within the team to simplify working across multiple universities and countries.
-Steps to getting access to the Sports Engineering 2021 team:
+Steps to getting access to the Sports Engineering 2022 team:

 - Download and install the Microsoft Teams software (free for use on all major desktop platforms).